gcarbo01/devsecops-roadmap/README.md

 Category:<br>
 Productivity, Governance.
 Documentation
 <br><br>
 Comments:<br> Integrate CI/CD and build the pipeline to the iServer metadata repository.
 All these can be captured and fed to the iServer repository while processing in CI-CD.
-This information can be translated to enterprise model standards (TOGAF, ArchiMate, UML).
-You may need to do a POC for this.
-Achieve having updated data in the EAM to have “living documents” At the time of building application components and systems, it is possible to capture valuable information about: <br> .
+This information can be translated to enterprise model standards (TOGAF, ArchiMate, UML).You may need to do a POC for this.
+Achieve having updated data in the EAM to have “living documents”.
+At the time of building application components and systems, it is possible to capture valuable information about: <br>
+.
 Infrastructure configuration <br>
 .
 Applications components <br>
 .
 Application deployment <br>